 4.02 Shares Subject to Terminated Awards.
-Common Stock covered by any unexercised portions of terminated, forfeited, expired or cancelled Options granted under Article VI, Restricted Stock Units forfeited as provided in Article VII, or other stock-based Awards (not including actually issued shares) terminated, forfeited, expired or cancelled as provided under the Plan, and Common Stock subject to any Awards (not including actually issued shares) that are otherwise surrendered by the Participant may be subject to new Awards under the Plan.
+Common Stock covered by any unexercised portions of terminated, forfeited, expired or cancelled Options granted under Article VI, Restricted Stock Units forfeited as provided in Article VII, or other stock-based Awards (not including actually issued shares) terminated, forfeited, expired or cancelled as provided under the Plan, and Common Stock subject to any Awards (not including actually issued shares) terminated, forfeited, expired or cancelled as provided under the Plan, and Common Stock subject to new Awards under the Plan.
 Shares of Common Stock underlying a stock-based award (not including actually issued shares) surrendered to or withheld by the Company in payment or satisfaction of the Purchase Price of an Option or tax withholding obligation with respect to an Award shall not be available for the grant of Awards under the Plan.
 In the event Restricted Stock or Common Stock actually issued and outstanding is surrendered to or withheld by the Company in payment or satisfaction of a tax withholding obligation, or is forfeited under the terms of the Plan, said shares shall revert to the Company not be available for the grant of Awards under the Plan.
-In the event of the exercise of Stock Appreciation Rights, Restricted Stock Units, Performance Shares and Awards granted pursuant to Article IX settled in whole or part in cash, the number of shares of Common Stock that could be actually issued in payment of such Awards shall be charged against the number of shares of Common Stock, such shares of Common Stock acquired shall not be available for the grant of Awards shall be charged against the number of shares of Common Stock, such shares of Common Stock acquired shall not be available for the grant of Awards under the Plan.
+In the event of the exercise of Stock Appreciation Rights, Restricted Stock Units, Performance Shares and Awards granted pursuant to Article IX settled in whole or part in cash, the number of shares of Common Stock available for the grant of Awards hereunder.
+In the event the Company uses Award exercise proceeds to purchase Common Stock, such shares of Common Stock acquired shall not be available for the grant of Awards hereunder.
+In the event the Plan.